cemen2009/Labyrinthian/README.md

 That's game where you need to get out of the labyrinth, through enemies and traps

 # Character
-Character it's just primitive capsule.
-Movement takes place with the help of WASD and camera works by using mouse.
+Character it's just primitive capsule.\nMovement takes place with the help of WASD and camera works by using mouse.